Dhole/dhole.github.io/content/post/chip8_emu_1.md

 outputs with an operating system dependent library:
 [SDL](https://en.wikipedia.org/wiki/Simple_DirectMedia_Layer).
-SDL stands for Simple DirectMedia Layer, and it's library with support for many platforms that allows handing input events (keyboard, joeystick and mouse) and output events (display and sound) in a way abstracted from the platform native APIs.
+SDL stands for Simple DirectMedia Layer, and it's library with support for many platforms that allows handing input events (keyboard, joystick and mouse) and output events (display and sound) in a way abstracted from the platform native APIs.

 The SDL fronted is implemented in the [`sdl` folder](https://github.com/Dhole/chip8-rs/tree/master/sdl).

-The program will be started via cli, so I'm using an argument parsing library called [clap](https://github.com/clap-rs/clap) to handle two arguments: the path to the ROM file, and the display scale.
+The program will be started via CLI, so I'm using an argument parsing library called [clap](https://github.com/clap-rs/clap) to handle two arguments: the path to the ROM file, and the display scale.
 (Since the original display is only 64x32 pixels, rendering it without scaling would make it too small in a